 3. Mainstream Course at Host Institution

 4. Mainstream Course at Host Institution

-In their second semester, they’ll do four mainstream courses or may replace one of the courses by a graded and credited internship.
+In their second semester, students enroll in four mainstream courses or may replace one of the courses by a graded and credited internship.

-While providing students with the opportunity to choose from the entire academic curriculum offered by our host institutions, the School in Germany requires every student to take one core course in their first semester: The course Culture and Composition: Intensive Writing for First Semester Undergraduate and Graduate Students focuses on academic writing for the German-speaking classroom at both the Bachelor and the Master university levels.
-Including analysis of historically and/or culturally relevant texts and providing support with each Hausarbeit students have to write for their mainstream courses, it likewise asks students to practice critical reflection and intercultural analysis of both their own and their host culture.
+While providing students with the opportunity to choose from the entire academic curriculum offered by our host institutions, the School in Germany requires every student to take one core course in their first semester.
+The course Culture and Composition: Intensive Writing for First Semester Undergraduate and Graduate Students focuses on academic writing for the German-speaking university classroom.
+Including analysis of historically and/or culturally relevant texts, and providing support with each Hausarbeit students have to write for their mainstream courses, the course also asks students to practice critical reflection and intercultural analysis of both their own and their host culture.